- Getting started with Airtable

 Why does my duration field's value increase when I use it in a formula?

 Duration fields store values in seconds, regardless of the formatting option you choose to display visually.
-You'll need to account for this in your formula by dividing by 60 if you want to calculate in minutes, 3600 (60 * 60) for hours, etc.
+You'll need to make up for this this in your formula by dividing by 60 if you want to calculate in minutes, 3600 (60 * 60) for hours, etc.

 Why is my duration field not showing as a valid option for the y-axis of my chart?